 Students intending to undertake studies in these areas are advised to gain experience outside the school environment.
 Entry to most of these courses requires an audition, interview or portfolio (or a combination of these) as well as a suitable ATAR.
-The study of Visual Arts, Dance, Drama, Music 1, Music 2 or HSC Music Extension may be helpful for courses in creative and performing arts.
+The study of Visual Arts, Dance, Drama, Music 1, may be helpful for courses in creative and performing arts.
 Some institutions will base selection to a creative arts course on the marks obtained in the HSC.
 Special admission procedures may be available if you are unable to include suitable subjects in your HSC program.
 Software Design & Development (B), Textiles & Design, Entertainment Industry (B), Design & Technology may also be useful.